Skip to content

 Westerners who practice the sport in Thailand are sometimes called Nak Muay Farang in Thailand: “foreign boxer”.

 The Netherlands is known for its top fighters in kickboxing and Muay Thai.
-As a result, it can now be practiced in many places and gyms in the Netherlands – and therefore also near you.
+As a result, the sport can now be practiced in many places and gyms throughout the Netherlands—and therefore in your local area as well.

-The traditional Thai boxing in the Netherlands is mainly distinguished from kickboxing by the limited use of the distinctive Thai techniques such as elbow techniques and knee techniques from the clinch.
+In the Netherlands, traditional Thai boxing is distinguished from kickboxing mainly by the limited use of the characteristic Thai techniques, such as elbow techniques and knee techniques from the clinch.

-These traditional techniques were deliberately left out by organizations like K-1 and Glory to increase the pace of the matches for the viewing audience and thus make them more attractive.
+These traditional techniques were deliberately omitted by organizations such as K-1 and Glory to increase the pace of matches for the viewing audience and make them more appealing.

 Shopping cart 0